 Osteoporotic fracture: A broken bone caused by osteoporosis.

-Pap tests: A procedure in which cells are scraped from the cervix and looked at under a microscope.
+Pap test: A test that looks for precancers, which are cell changes on the cervix that might become cancer if they are not treated.
+A procedure in which cells are scraped from the cervix and looked at under a microscope.

 Peak Flow Meter: A portable device used to measure your ability to push air out of your lungs.
 Many doctors recommend these devices for people who have asthma.